By Tom Towson

 Wisconsin AB 406

-This legislation locks unemployment tax rate Schedule D in effect through 2023.
-Basic contribution rates for Schedule D range from 0% to 10.7%.
+The legislation locks unemployment tax rate Schedule D in effect through 2023.
+Contribution rates, including a solvency surcharge, for Schedule D range from 0% to 12% for employers with payroll under $500,000, and from 0.05% to 12% for employers with payroll of $500,000 or more.
 Schedule D is the lowest contribution rate schedule.
 Typically, the unemployment tax rate schedule depends on the level of the state's unemployment trust fund.
 This bill requires Schedule D be in effect regardless of the trust fund level as of June 30, 2021 and June 30, 2022.
 However, the bill provides that it applies only if the 2021-23 budget bill, as enacted, provides for transfers of $60,000,000 in each of fiscal years 2021-22 and 2022-23.

 The COVID-19 pandemic has been severe and unprecedented.
 States are continuing to take actions to mitigate some of the financial hardship expected on employers in 2022 and beyond.

-How states decide to address COVID-19 related benefits, rating calculations, surcharges, and taxable wage base limits, can have a direct impact on SUI tax rates in 2022 and beyond.
+How states decide to address COVID-19 related benefits, rating calculations, surcharges, and taxable wage base limits, can have a direct impact on SUI tax costs.
 With SUI tax costs anticipated to increase in the near-term, it is more important than ever for employers to take actions to help mitigate future increases, including:

 Diligent adjudication of unemployment claims